nathenharvey/customink.github.com/source/_posts/2012-05-16-coderetreat-floyd-2012.markdown

 Without if statements, instead of a Cell class with a boolean state, we pushed the state logic into AliveCell and DeadCell classes.
 Our CellCollection class only needed to know about its Cell-like objects, specific behavior was encapsulated within each AliveCell or DeadCell.

 Having less than 3 lines of code per method encouraged a top-down approach to designing our game.
-With only two lines available to us per method, we were forced to continuously delgate behavior to new objects.
+With only two lines available to us per method, we were forced to continuously delegate behavior to new objects.
 The result was a healthy layer of abstractions above very specific implementing objects.

 ### Session Three